faysalahmed915/faysalahmed915/README.md

 <h2>🧑‍💻 About Me</h2>
 <p>
-  I'm a dedicated MERN stack developer with a strong passion for creating dynamic, responsive, and scalable web applications.
-With expertise in MongoDB, Express.js, React, and Node.js, I enjoy building robust backends and seamless user interfaces.
-I take pride in writing clean, maintainable code and transforming complex requirements into intuitive digital experiences that are both functional and user-focused.
+  I'm a passionate MERN stack developer with a background in Electrical and Electronic Engineering (EEE).
+I bring a strong analytical mindset and problem-solving skills to web development, specializing in building modern, responsive, and scalable applications using MongoDB, Express.js, React, and Node.js.
+I thrive on turning complex ideas into clean, user-friendly digital solutions, with a focus on performance, usability, and maintainable code.
 </p>

 <h3>🔍 Current Focus</h3>